BlankTiger/hm/README.md

    `system:cargo-binstall` instruction in the `config/DEPENDENCIES` file.
 2. If installation fails for any package, `hm` will continue processing other configurations.
-3. Hidden directories (starting with a dot) are not managed by `hm`.
+3. Hidden directories (starting with a dot) are not managed by `hm` by default.
-4. If you hide a configuration directory previously managed by `hm`, you can uninstall its dependencies by passing doing `hm --uninstall`.
+4. If you hide a configuration directory previously managed by `hm`, you can uninstall its dependencies by passing `--uninstall`.
 5. The `.git` directory is always ignored.
+6. When running in TUI mode, the command-line flags still apply but can be modified in the first screen of the interface.